nus-cs2103/website-base/admin/exams.md

 * Similar to part 1 (e.g., 16 questions, same length).{% if cs2103 %}
 * Some questions will refer to the UML diagrams that you drew in part 2.
-* You may modify your UML diagrams during this time. %%Reminder: diagrams are not graded.%%
+* You _may_ modify your UML diagrams during this time. %%Reminder: diagrams are not graded.%%
 * You may refer the PDF file used in part 2 during this part too.
 * **Show the diagram to the camera** at the end of this part, when the examiner asks you to.
 * Due to the above point, you will have to stay back in Zoom until the full exam is over (==not allowed to leave early==).
-* Due to the above point, you may want to have something to read, in case you finish early. ==You are not allowed to use other gadgets or use the computer to do other things even if you have finished the exam==.
+* Due to the above point, you may want to have something to read, in case you finish early. ==You are not allowed to use other devices or use the computer to do other things even if you have finished the exam==.
 * After the exam, scan and **upload the diagrams you drew in part 2 onto LumiNUS**, as a single PDF file, **within an hour**.
 The file name does not matter. {% endif %}

 </div>